Jean-Baptiste-Lasselle/infra-kytes/README.md

 * de créer mes propres hubot pour tous les composants fleuris... cf :
   * https://dzone.com/articles/how-to-create-a-simple-bot-using-hubot
   * https://github.com/RocketChat/hubot-rocketchat-boilerplate
-  * https://www.icicletech.com/blog/automate-your-development-activities-with-hubot (excellent celui-là, explique le dev avec le framework HUBOT)
+  * https://www.icicletech.com/blog/automate-your-development-activities-with-hubot (excellent celui-là, explique le dev avec le framework HUBOT). `Extending the functionality for Hubot is as simple as placing the code in the "scripts" folder.
+Every script will have to have the following code.`

 # Utilisation